hl7au/au-fhir-ps/input/pagecontent/general-guidance.md

 AU PS profiles:
 * are based on the AU Core profile (where it exists)
 * have additional requirements inherited from IPS applied (as determined by the [AU PS Profile Design Principles](general-guidance.html#au-ps-profile-design-principles))
-* have additional requirements as agreed by this project are applied
+* have additional requirements as agreed by this project applied
 * use compliesWithProfile to assert compliance with IPS

 The differential view therefore shows the patient summary requirements that are additional to AU Core.
 In some profiles, e.g. [AU PS Organization](StructureDefinition-au-ps-organization.html), there are no requirements additional to AU Core.